 Also, despite being an early talkie, The Virginian effectively showcased the outdoors.
 Today the movie may not look like much, but at the time, because of the archaic sound equipment, shooting outside a studio posed incredible challenges.
 You sense a certain amount of experimentation and that is interesting, at least to me.

 Cooper plays the original “man with no name” and the role made him a star.
 He was clearly an unlikely candidate for movie stardom.
 Cooper’s lanky body and soft-spoken voice is not the stuff of movie legends.
-And, yet, there is something very special about him.
+And, yet, there is something very special about him — you can’t take your eyes off him.

 Huston plays the archetypal baddie — black heart, black hat, black mustache.
 Huston’s smiley villain provokes Copper to utter the famous line, “If you want to call me that, smile!”
 Eugene Pallette (The Adventures of Robin Hood and The Mark of Zorro) has a small role.
 Future movie star Randolph Scott (Rage at Dawn and Ride the High Country) is supposed to be an extra, but I didn’t see him.